 Assessing the Benefits and Drawbacks of Selling Houses Using an Online Estate Agent

 Selling houses in the UK is easier than ever.
 The Internet has made the process of finding a buyer and completing a sale fast, convenient and safe.
 But by quite a distance, the traditional method of selling via a High Street agent is still the most popular.
-What has changed in recent years is the level of knowledge amongst owners, who are more likely than ever to assess their options and compare selling process to find the most cost-effective one for them.
+What has changed in recent years is the level of knowledge amongst owners, who are more likely than ever to assess their options and compare selling the process to find the most cost-effective one for them.
 A combination of convenience and speed is persuading an increasing number of people to opt for the online route — around five percent at the last count.

 When the first online agents emerged, they were little more than Internet ad boards, giving homeowners an instant audience for their property.
-Now, however, the leading companies offer a range of services to rival their High Street competitors.
-Increasingly, online agents are offering a range of premium add-ons and bespoke packages that allow homeowners to pick and choose the help they need to sell a house.
+Now, however, the leading companies offer a range of services to rival their High Street, competitors.
+Increasingly, online agents are providing a range of premium add-ons and bespoke packages that allow homeowners to pick and choose the help they need to sell a house.
 And when combined with listings on the likes of Rightmove and Zoopla, these additional services can make house selling a relatively quick and painless experience.
 Of course, in most cases, going down this route saves people money, which is often crucial to their chances of securing their next home.

 Why online selling is a good idea

-Selling your house on line is now more accessible than ever, and there are several reasons why it could be the way to go for you.
+Selling your house online is now more accessible than ever, and there are several reasons why it could be the way to go for you.

 - It provides transparency

 - It’s convenient

 - It’s flexible